mavryk-network/flexmasa/README.md

 The _dev_ image is `registry.gitlab.com/mavryk-network/flexmasa:dev-run`

-It is built top of the `flexmasa` executable and Octez suite, for 2
+It is built top of the `flexmasa` executable and Mavkit suite, for 2
 architectures: `linux/amd64` and `linux/arm64/v8` (tested on Apple Silicon); it also contains the `*box` scripts to quickly start networks with predefined parameters.
 For instance: